harryscholes/harryscholes.github.io/_includes/index.md

 ### Programming

-I ❤️Python and use it for 99% of my work.
+I ❤️ Python and use it for 99% of my work.

 Check out my personal projects on [GitHub](https://github.com/{{ site.author.github}}), e.g.
  - [`nuts`](https://github.com/{{ site.author.github}}/nuts): a Python package for calculating kernels on graphs